 Comparing the two models, in the genotypes that were adjusted to the Gompertz model, it was found that the disease progressed more rapidly than in the genotypes that fitted the Monomolecular model (Figure 1).
 In other words, in the genotypes that fitted the Gompertz model, Sheath Burning, in the same evaluation periods, presented higher values compared to the Monomolecular model.

 Figure 1.
-Temporal progression of sheath blight in 18 irrigated rice genotypes conducted in pots, under controlled conditions, in Gurupi, Tocantins, Brazil.
+Temporal progression of sheath blight in 18 irrigated rice genotypes, conducted in pots, under controlled conditions, in Gurupi, Tocantins, Brazil.

 Figure 2.
 Average air temperature and relative humidity conditions recorded during the 2019/20 experiment evaluation period, Gurupi – TO.